DevTeam/IoC/README.md

 That means that we, in the setup phase of our tests, can change it so that **_HelloWorld_** uses a different implementation of **_IConsole_**, such as a mock object which doesn’t send any messages at all, and which also allows us to check that **_HelloWorld_** has used it in a correct way.

-# Applying Inversion of Control
+# Applying _Inversion of Control_ using the _Dependency Injection_ pattern via a constructor injection

 Enough with the **_HelloWorld_** and the **_Console_** and **_IConsole_**!
 Let’s look at the following example: